 On View: American Art Galleries, 5th Floor, From Colonies to States, 1660–1830

-The artist of this full-length portrait based the elaborate backdrop, and details such as the pose and the dog, on British royal portrait prints that decorated colonial homes.
-The pictorial link between Pierre Van Cortlandt and British nobility suggested the young sitter’s great promise.
-Born into one of the city’s wealthiest Dutch families, Van Cortlandt inherited vast properties north of Manhattan and became an ardent patriot during the Revolutionary War.
+The artist of these full-length portraits based the elaborate backdrops, and details such as the poses and the animals, on British royal portrait prints (see illustration) that decorated colonial homes.
+The pictorial link between the Van Cortlandt brothers, who were born into one of the city’s wealthiest Dutch families, and British nobility suggested their great promise.
+Although information about John, who died in his twenties, is scarce, Pierre inherited vast properties north of Manhattan and became an ardent patriot during the Revolutionary War.

 Oil on linen

 57 x 41 9/16 in.
 (144.8 x 105.5 cm)

 frame: 63 3/4 x 48 1/2 x 3 1/4 in.
 (161.9 x 123.2 x 8.3 cm) (show scale)

 Dick S. Ramsay Fund

 This work may be in the public domain in the United States.
 Works created by United States and non-United States nationals published prior to 1923 are in the public domain, subject to the terms of any applicable treaty or agreement.

 You may download and use Brooklyn Museum images of this work.
 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact firstname.lastname@example.org